 Colorless liquid filled in a clear bottle with white screw cap.
-50ml per bottle.
-PH 7.4 20 × PBS (Contains Tween-20 as a detergent) DILUTE BEFORE USE-The concentrate must be diluted 1 to 20 with distilled/deionizer water before use.
-Once diluted, stable for one week at room temperature or for two weeks at 2-8°C.
+50ml per bottle. pH 7.4 20 \times PBS (Contains Tween-20 as a detergent).
+DILUTE BEFORE USE -The concentration must be diluted 1 to 20 with distilled/deionized water before use.
+Once diluted, stable for one week at room temperature or for two weeks at 2-8 $^{\circ}$ C.